-- (1) Adjusted EBITDA is a non-GAAP measure related to cash earnings and is defined for these purposes as earnings before income taxes, depreciation & amortisation (in both cost of sales and general and administration expenses), interest expenses and also excludes certain non-recurring or non-cash expenditure and income. - (2) Non-operating income included interest income and other non-operating income.
+(1) Adjusted EBITDA is a non-GAAP measure related to cash earnings and is defined for these purposes as earnings before income taxes, depreciation & amortisation (in both cost of sales and general and administration expenses), interest expenses and also excludes certain non-recurring or non-cash expenditure and income.

+(2) Non-operating income included interest income and other non-operating income.
 Non-operating expenses included loss on foreign exchange and interest expense.

-For the three months ended March 31, 2023,
+For the three months ended September 30, 2023,

-- Revenue for the A2P messaging service segment was lower than forecast primarily because the Corporation experienced a decrease in volume of messaging traffic coming from certain major customers. - The actual gross margin of 37.7% for the A2P messaging service segment was higher than forecast because the Corporation increased pricing to customers and also due to the fact that the A2P Suppliers invoiced mainly in Euro whose value has weakened against USD while sales invoiced mainly in both Euro and USD despite of the fact that the Corporation experienced a decrease in volume of messaging traffic coming from certain major customers. - Revenue for the software products and services segment was lower than forecast primarily because there was decreased projects and outsourced headcount billings to a key customer as one management staff had resigned during the quarter. - The actual gross margin of 44.3% for the software products and services segment was higher than forecast because of a tight labour market for technical talent and the Corporation was able to charge the higher fees to customers than initially budgeted in relation to the higher salary offered by the Corporation to attract talents.

-- The selling, general and administrative expenses were higher than forecast primarily because of higher staff costs that were not forecasted for. - Net profit attributable to shareholders was \$72,322 which deteriorated substantially from the net profit of \$83,347 forecasted primarily due to higher staff costs that were not forecasted for.
+- Revenue for the A2P messaging service segment was lower than forecast primarily because the Corporation experienced a decrease in volume of messaging traffic coming from certain major customers. - The actual gross margin of 32.7% for the A2P messaging service segment was higher than forecast because the Corporation increased pricing to customers and also because the USD has strengthened against Euro Dollars in a magnitude that was not anticipated and not budgeted for.
+The A2P Suppliers were invoiced mainly in Euro while sales invoiced mainly in both Euro and USD. - Revenue for the software products and services segment was lower than forecast primarily because there was decreased projects and outsourced headcount billings to a key customer as one management staff had resigned during the prior quarter and has not been replaced. - The actual gross margin of 44.6% for the software products and services segment was higher than forecast because of a tight labour market for technical talent and the Corporation was able to charge the higher fees to customers than initially budgeted in relation to the higher salary offered by the Corporation to attract talents. - The selling, general and administrative expenses were higher than forecast primarily because higher staff costs and insurance premiums than forecasted for. - Net loss attributable to shareholders was \$24,141 as compared to the net profit of \$84,708 forecasted primarily due to higher staff costs and insurance than that were not forecasted for.